 - A tax deduction for contributions you make to any state’s 529 plan;

-- No tax deduction for contributions, either because the state doesn’t have income tax or because it just doesn’t offer a tax deduction
+- No tax deduction for contributions, either because the state doesn’t have an income tax or because it simply doesn’t offer a tax deduction

 Of course, not all tax deductions are created equally, so you’ll need to look at the value of your state’s tax deduction to determine if it’s worth it.
 For example, just doing some cursory research, I noticed that North Dakota’s state income tax rate is between 1 and 2 percent, even for really high-income earners.
-The North Dakota 529 plan comes with what seems like a pretty high expense ratio of 0.85%.
+The North Dakota 529 plan comes with a fairly high expense ratio of 0.5%.
 Depending on how much you earn and how much you contribute, it might make more sense to opt for a cheaper, out-of-state plan and forego the state tax deduction.